Children’s Religious Education (RE) 4 yrs – 5th grade

 Building A Better World Roleplaying

 Youth will play the role-playing game Pathfinders while exploring questions of ethics, morality, and social justice.
 Participants will explore the topics of race, ecology, mortality, class, abilities, goals, community, gender identity, diversity, exclusion, cultural appropriation, and all of the “ism’s” that plague our attempts to build a better world as Unitarian Universalists.
+We will be using Pathfinder 2e for roleplaying.

 High School RE (September – May)